easpaas/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express router and Express middleware.

 - [ ] Describe Middleware?

+    Middleware can make changes to the request and the response objects, end the request-response cycle and call the next middleware in the stack.

 - [ ] Describe a Resource?

+    Express

 - [ ] What can the API return to help clients know if a request was successful?

+    APIs should return the correct HTTP status code to help clients know if a request was successful.
+For example, success would be a 200 status code.

 - [ ] How can we partition our application into sub-applications?

+    REST.

 ## Minimum Viable Product